Stand For Endangered Wolves in Arizona!

 Where: Apache Trout Campground Fir Group site at Big Lake in the Apache National Forest, Arizona.

 Please bring your own personal camping equipment and comfortable clothes for hiking in and appropriate for high elevation weather during the Monsoon season.
-Here is a list of Recommended Personal Camping Supplies16.37 KB to bring with you.
+Here is a list of Recommended Personal Camping Supplies to bring with you.

-Meals included in the weekend for registered participants: Dinner on Friday, Saturday, and Sunday evenings, Breakfast on Saturday, Sunday, and Monday mornings, and a pack-your-own brown bag lunch spreads for lunches on Saturday and Sunday.
-All the meals served will be vegetarian and we will make an effort to accommodate vegan, gluten-free diets, and food allergies that are indicated by filling out our registration form (registration is now closed).
+Meals included in the weekend for registered participants: Dinner on Friday and Saturday evenings, Breakfast on Saturday and Sunday mornings, and a pack-your-own brown bag lunch spreads for lunches on Saturday and Sunday.
+All the meals served will be vegetarian and we will make an effort to accommodate vegan, gluten-free diets, and food allergies that are indicated by filling out our registration form (registration form below).
 Please Bring Your Own Beverages of choice.
+Note there are strict orders from the Apache-Sitgreaves National Forest on bear resistant food, trash, and personal hygiene product storage for the Big Lake area.
+Read the special order here, and be prepared to lock all food and personal hygiene items you bring with you in your vehicle.

 Optional Weekend Activities include: